An account on links between Finsler and Lorentz Geometries for Riemannian Geometers: Interplay Finsler/ Lorentz for boundaries

 where the PIP's correspond to converging $c$ (thus, necessarily, $\Omega <\infty$) and the TIP's to non-converging $c$, including the case $b_c\equiv \infty$ (this can be obtained with a curve of type $\gamma(t)=(t,x_0), t\geq 0$, for any $x_0\in M$).
 Notice that in the construction of $\M_c^+$ no quotient in the set of Busemann functions is carried out.
 Next, let us describe briefly $\partial_c \M$.
 We will restrict to its pointset and chronological structures and refer to \cite[Chapter 5]{FHS_Memo} for the topological structure and full details.

-\subsubsection{The static case.}
+\subsubsection{The static case}

 Recall that in the static case, $\M $ can be regarded as a product $\R\times M$ with $F$ equal to a Riemannian metric by using conformal invariance.
-Essentially, $\partial_c\M$ becomes a double cone with some lines connecting its apexes, constructed as follows (see Fig. \ref{FigStatic}): \begin{enumerate} \item Two points $i^+=(M,\emptyset),i^-=(\emptyset,M)$ (which correspond to $b_c \equiv \infty$).
+Essentially, $\partial_c\M$ becomes a double cone with some lines connecting its apexes, constructed as follows (see Figure \ref{FigStatic}): \begin{enumerate} \item Two points $i^+=(M,\emptyset),i^-=(\emptyset,M)$ (which correspond to $b_c \equiv \infty$).
 They are the apexes of a symmetric double cone (invariant by $t\mapsto -t$) on $\partial_B M$.

 \item Two horismotic lines (i.e., locally horismotic with no cut points) for each point of $\partial_\mathcal{B}M$, one of them $l^+$ ending at $i^+$ and the other $l^-$ starting at $i^-$.
 This means that the line $l^+$ is composed of boundary points of type $(P,\emptyset)$ such that: (a) $l^+$ is totally ordered by the relation of inclusion for the first factor (i.e., $l^+$ is {\em locally horismotic}) ending at $P=\M$, and (b) no two points in $l^+$ are related by the extended chronological relation $\overline{\ll}$ defined in Remark \ref{r_bordecausal} (2) (i.e., $l^+$ has {\em no cut points}).

 \item A timelike line connecting $i^-,i^+$ for each point of the Cauchy boundary $\partial_C M$.
 Such a line is a continuous curve in $\M_c$ totally ordered by the extended chronological relation $\overline{\ll}$.
 These are the only points in $\partial_c\M$ with non-trivial pairings $(P,F)$.